-- VPRED (Office of the Vice President for Research and Economic Development) serves faculty and staff conducting research, encourages student research, and works with industry partners.
+- VPR (Office of the Vice President for Research) serves faculty and staff conducting research, encourages student research, and works with industry partners.

-- VPRED works with faculty to establish collaborative research programs and centers, both at Iowa State and with other research institutions.
+- VPR works with faculty to establish collaborative research programs and centers, both at Iowa State and with other research institutions.

 - SP@ISU (Strengthening the Professoriate at ISU) helps strengthen the professoriate by enabling professional development in science, technology, engineering, and mathematics (STEM), while promoting and enhancing a diverse community of scholars and learners.